bazelbuild/bazel/site/docs/install-windows.md

 -   The "output user root", configurable with the `--output_user_root` flag.

-    This is where Bazel extracts from itself some embedded tools, its own Java runtime, and where it writes some log files.
+    This is where Bazel extracts from itself its embedded tools, its own runtime, and where it writes some log files and some caches.

     This is also the default location for the "output base".